NoviceGymAdvice/novicegymadvice.github.io/README.md

 ## About me

-At the start of my journey I was 5’10 and 125 pounds and I could not even bench the bar.
-After many years of experimenting with different programs and adjustments to my form I am now able to bench nearly 300 pounds at 150 pounds.
+At the start of my journey I was 5’10 and 125 pounds and I could not even bench 95 pounds.
+After many years of experimenting with different programs and adjustments to my form I have nearly tripled my benchpress, squat and deadlift.
 I am not an expert but I can give you advice that will optimize your training if you are looking for a natural way to get stronger.

 ## What I can do for you...